 Modern times have brought about an accepted culture of sexual experiences as casual and full of immediately gratifying experiences.
 According to Zur Institute, 60-70 percent of teens take part in this attitude and activities.
 What are the ramifications of this flippant take on sexual experiences?
 Does this movement benefit society in any way?
 What are the causes of such a monumental shift in sexual attitudes?
 Is this attitude reflected in current sex education?
 Debates should examine whether this mindset is better than others, such as abstinence, and how/if education plays a role.
 Do schools have a responsibility and right to encourage specific attitudes toward sexual encounters or should this be a family issue?

-Political Debate Topics
+Political and Controversial Debate Topics